Another in a series of New England getaways on public transportation.

 Where: Singing Beach,

-Manchester-by-the-Sea Of the six beaches in this North Shore town,
+Of the six beaches in this North Shore town,

 only this one is world famous.
 It is one of a few dozen beaches around the world where the dry sand “squeaks” as you shuffle through it.
 “Singing” or not, it’s a lovely crescent of soft sand and gentle waves between two rocky headlands.